RCMP harassment policy: Civilian Review and Complaints Commission (CRCC)

-Public recognition of harassment within the RCMP
+Public recognition of harassment

 In June 2001, the Treasury Board amended its Policy on the Prevention and Resolution of Harassment in the Workplace.
 In a statement by Odette Lalumière, Senior Counsel for the Canadian Judicial Counsel, spoke specifically to the RCMP's handling of internal harassment policy complaints, stating that their policy must comply with Treasury Board policy.
 Lalumière continues to say that “the Committee recently reminded the Force of this obligation in case G-251” in January–March 2001.

-Task Force on Governance and Cultural Change in the RCMP: The "Brown Report"
+Task Force on Governance and Cultural Change: The "Brown Report"

 In 2007, the Government of Canada established a Task Force to address the "crises in governance, culture and public accountability" within the RCMP.
 The report, presented to the Minister of Public Safety and the President of the Treasury Board, investigated these concerns including: human resource capacity; training for current and future persons in positions of authority; processing of complaints on all matters, and the "culture of policing" which they identify "one of fear and intimidation" by persons in positions of authority.
 The report makes 49 recommendations for structural change.

-Public Interest Investigation Report Into Issues of Workplace Harassment within the RCMP
+Public Interest Investigation Report Into Issues of Workplace Harassment

 In November 2011, Ian McPhail, the former Interim Chair of the Commission for Public Complaints against the RCMP (now known as Civilian Review and Complaints Commission) made an official complaint and declared the initiation of a public interest investigation regarding the process in which allegations of harassment within RCMP workplaces are handled.

 The Commission stated it will examine: